ggfincke/pass-k-deeper-dive/README.md

 # HumanEval Extensions

 Reproducible experiments for the accompanying article.
-This repo builds on OpenAI’s HumanEval harness by adding a local generation pipeline (via Ollama), a subset-safe evaluator with unbiased pass@k and coverage@k, and small dataset utilities.
-See `originalREADME.md` for upstream details.
+This repo builds on OpenAI's HumanEval harness by adding a local generation pipeline (via Ollama), a subset-safe evaluator with unbiased pass@k and coverage@k, and small dataset utilities.
+See [`originalREADME.md`](https://github.com/ggfincke/pass-k-deeper-dive/blob/master/originalREADME.md) for upstream details.

 # Getting Started

 ## 1) Prereqs

 - Python 3.10–3.12
-- An Ollama server with at least one model available (defaults gpt-oss:20b)
+- An [Ollama](https://ollama.com/) server with at least one model available (default: [gpt-oss:20b](https://ollama.com/library/gpt-oss:20b))
 - Git + a POSIX shell

 ## 2) Setup Environment & Install